RJT1990/pyflux/README.md

 __PyFlux__ is an open source time series library for Python.
 The library has a good array of modern time series models, as well as a flexible array of inference options (frequentist and Bayesian) that can be applied to these models.
 By combining breadth of models with breadth of inference, PyFlux allows for a probabilistic approach to time series modelling.

-See some examples, model explanations and documentation at [PyFlux.com](http://www.pyflux.com/).
+See some examples and documentation below.
 PyFlux is still only alpha software; this means you use it at your own risk, and also that some modules are still in need of being optimized.

 [Click here for a getting started guide](http://www.pyflux.com/docs/getting_started.html).